MintLabsDev/coin-flip-anchor-example/README.md

       msg!("you lost");
   }
 ```
-Accounts' signer and writable properties are necessary when we call RNG program
+Accounts' signer and writable properties are necessary when we call FPRNG
 ```
     #[derive(Accounts)]
     pub struct GetRand<'info> {